Skip to Content

 The 3:13 Ratio

-The ratio of these two periods is remarkably close to 13/3:
+The ratio of these two periods is remarkably 13/3:

 Both 3 and 13 are Fibonacci numbers.
 This means:

-• In one Holistic-Year: 3 inclination precession cycles
+• In one Earth Fundamental Cycle: 3 inclination precession cycles

 • They meet: 16 times (13 + 3 = 16 perihelion precession cycles)

 Note: The model observes this Fibonacci ratio empirically but does not claim to explain WHY it exists.
-See Mathematical Foundations for more details.
+KAM theory from dynamical systems provides a framework — see Fibonacci Laws and Mathematical Foundations for more details.

 What This Model Explains